-The Club's Official Match Day Mascot Packages are delivered by the Cardiff City FC Community Foundation.
-The Cardiff City Mascot Process will be adopted.
-All staff involved in this process will be deemed to working in 'regulated activity' and will have been through the appropriate safer recruitment process.
+The Club's Official Match Day Mascot Packages are purchased through the Club's Official Online Ticket Office and delivered by the Club's Fan Experience department.

+All staff involved in this delivery will be deemed to working in 'regulated activity' and will have been through the appropriate safer recruitment process.
+The mascots will be managed by staff who hold an Enhanced Level Disclosure and Barring Service Certificate and have undergone approved safeguarding training.
-All mascots will be accompanied by a 'chaperone' who must be over the age of 18 years.

-Flag Wavers

-The Club's Official Ticket Office are responsible for the provision of the Matchday Flag Wavers who are provided by local community clubs on a first come, first served basis.
-Each community club will provide two supervisors who will hold an Enhanced Level Disclosure and Barring Service Certificate.